gluser1357/eclipseissues/readme.txt

 - tester > Run As JUnit Test	-> runtime error: java.lang.IllegalAccessError: class org.junit.platform.launcher.core.ServiceLoaderRegistry (in unnamed module @0x4f933fd1) cannot access class org.junit.platform.commons.logging.LoggerFactory (in module org.junit.platform.commons) because module org.junit.platform.commons does not export org.junit.platform.commons.logging to unnamed module @0x4f933fd1
 								-> see also bug description in https://issues.apache.org/jira/projects/WICKET/issues/WICKET-7072

+- run CoreMain					-> ok
+- run CoreTest					-> ok
+- core > Run As JUnit Test		-> ok (with WARNING: Unknown module: gluser1357.tester specified to --add-reads) (NOTE: The warning only comes if gluser1357.tester has a module-info) (in case of problems try to delete it because tester is only thought as scope=test dependency with module path tweaked by Eclipse)

+IMPORTANT:
+Sometimes, I got the following:
 - run CoreMain					-> runtime error: Error occurred during initialization of boot layer java.lang.module.FindException: Module gluser1357.tester not found
 - run CoreTest					-> runtime error: Error occurred during initialization of boot layer java.lang.module.FindException: Module gluser1357.tester not found

-- core > Run As JUnit Test		-> ok (with WARNING: Unknown module: gluser1357.tester specified to --add-reads)
+This could be of some strange state that COULD NOT be reconstructed by Project clean or Maven Update!
+A way out is to delete complete workspace.